theliofreitas/lwc-range-datepicker/README.md

 ### Adding the component inside another LWC Component

-  If you have enabled the <a href="https://help.salesforce.com/s/articleView?id=000363550&type=1" target="_blank">Lightning Web Security</a> setting, you can add the `<tfdev-datetimepicker></tfdev-datetimepicker>` component inside any LWC component in your org.
+  If you have enabled the [Lightning Web Security](https://help.salesforce.com/s/articleView?id=000363550&type=1) setting, you can add the `<tfdev-datetimepicker></tfdev-datetimepicker>` component inside any LWC component in your org.

   > 💡 In order to enable the Lightning Web Security setting go to **Setup** > **Session Settings** > Check the **"Use Lightning Web Security for Lightning web components"** option.